-1. Explore Elgin
+1. Explore the main town

-Discover Elgin’s past and present as you explore its historic streets.
+Elgin is a large town which sits on the road between Inverness and Aberdeen.
 Dating from the early medieval period, Elgin has been a bustling town for centuries.
 Visit the site of Elgin’s long-gone castle, which was destroyed in 1308 shortly after the death of William Wallace, and see majestic Elgin Cathedral which dates from 1224.

 Open: all year

-3. Soak up the views from Nelson’s Tower
+3. Soak up the views

 Open: April – September

 Moray Coast Trail

-Along the way you’ll come across cliffs, caves and sandy beaches and will pass stunning natural features, such as Bow Fiddle Rock, which is said to resemble the tip of a bow.
+Beginning in Findhorn and ending in Cullen, the Moray Coast Trail is one of Scotland’s beautiful long-distance walking routes.
+You’ll come across cliffs, caves and sandy beaches and stunning natural features, such as Bow Fiddle Rock, which is said to resemble the tip of a bow.
 You may even spot dolphins playing in the waters of the Moray Firth too.

 5. Look out for wildlife

-6. Tour the rooms at Ballindalloch Castle
+6. Ballindalloch Castle

 Open: Easter – September

-7. Step inside Balvenie Castle
+7. Balvenie Castle

 Open: April – September